Shipping to consumers

 Several states require direct sellers to register the labels of products to be sold to their residents.
 Approval turnaround times vary from one day to over a month.
 When a new release or club offering is planned, we can help you take these timelines into account, and even handle the paperwork for you.

-Many direct-to-consumer sales licenses are available to wineries only, but fourteen states give retailers access to their residents.
-As of May 1, 2021, retailers may direct ship to customers in the following states:
+Many direct-to-consumer sales licenses are available to wineries only, but thirteen states give retailers access to their residents.
+As of September 22, 2021, retailers may direct ship to customers in the following states:

 - Alaska (1)